Mari-ssa/Credit-Risk-Modelling/README.md

 # Credit Risk Modeling – Loan Approval Prediction

 ## Project Overview
 This project focuses on building and evaluating machine learning models for **credit risk assessment**, specifically predicting whether a loan application will be **approved or rejected**.
-The project is designed from an internship and placement perspective, emphasizing both predictive performance and business-driven risk analysis.

 ---